-We ~~compensate for these limitations by reconciling~~ reconcile the non-GAAP financial measure to GAAP revenue, the most comparable GAAP financial measure.
+We reconcile the non-GAAP financial measure to GAAP revenue, the most comparable GAAP financial measure.
 Adjusted Revenue should be considered in addition to, not as a substitute for or in isolation from, GAAP revenue.
 We encourage investors and others to review our financial information in its entirety, not to rely on any single financial measure, and to view our non-GAAP financial measure in conjunction with the most comparable GAAP financial measure.